ITU-BDSA2024-GROUP5/Chirp/docs/report.md

 5. Accessing your localhost on the given port should now give you access to the local running instance of the web-app

 ### Running from Source code
-1. Pull the source code from github, can be done by opening terminal/cmd and typing the following
+1. Pull the source code from github.
+This can be done by opening terminal/cmd and typing the following
 ```
 git pull https://github.com/ITU-BDSA2024-GROUP5/Chirp.git
 ```